rafid29mehda/Fetal-Health/Model/Perm Attention Mask/README.md

 ## **11. Implications and Future Directions**

-Your work lays a strong foundation for accurate and interpretable fetal health prediction using advanced machine learning techniques.
+Our work lays a strong foundation for accurate and interpretable fetal health prediction using advanced machine learning techniques.
 Here are some implications and suggestions for future enhancements:

 ### **a.
 Implications**